2016 Indian banknote demonetisation: Reactions of economists

-Most economists across the ideological spectrum, except those considered partisan, were broadly critical of the demonetisation as an economic policy.
+Most economists across the ideological spectrum, were broadly critical of the demonetisation as an economic policy.

 Nobel laureate Amartya Sen, called the demonetisation a "despotic action" and said that it "undermines notes, it undermines bank accounts, it undermines the entire economy of trust."
 Former senior vice-president and chief economist of the World Bank Kaushik Basu, called it a "major mistake" and said that the "damage" is likely to be much greater than any possible benefits.
 Pronab Sen, former Chief Statistician and Planning Commission of India member, called it a "hollow move" since it did not really address any of the purported goals of tackling black money or fake currency.
 Prabhat Patnaik, a former professor of economics at the Jawaharlal Nehru University, Delhi called the move 'witless' and 'anti-people'.
 He criticised the assumption that black money was "a hoard of cash", saying that it would have little effect in eliminating "black activities" and would "caus[e] much hardship to common people."
 Columbia University economist Jagdish Bhagwati, however, praised the demonetisation, calling it "a courageous and substantive economic reform that, despite the significant transition costs, has the potential to generate large future benefits."

 Nobel laureate Richard Thaler, initially, praised the demonetisation of larger currency notes as "a policy I have long supported, First step towards cashless and good start on reducing corruption.", but was befuddled with the introduction of even bigger Rs.2000 banknote later on.
 Economist and journalist T. N. Ninan wrote in the Business Standard that demonetisation 'looks like a bad idea, badly executed on the basis of some half-baked notions'.
 Steve Forbes described the move as "sickening and immoral."
 Forbes wrote that "[w]hat India has done is commit a massive theft of people's property without even the pretense of due process—a shocking move for a democratically elected government."
 Nobel laureate Paul Krugman opined that it was difficult to see gains from demonetisation, while there might be significant costs to it.

 Economic analyst Vivek Kaul stated in a BBC article that "demonetisation had been a failure of epic proportions."
 Jayati Ghosh, C. P. Chandrasekhar and Prabhat Patnaik wrote that demonetisation was unnecessary and unsuccessful, while it damaged the economy and adversely affected the lives and rights of the Indian people.